ddelong/ddelong.github.io/_posts/2005-11-02-mac-os-x-1043-and-a-long-overdue-powerbookmac-overview.md

   * Addresses an issue in which some Traditional Chinese input methods, such as Pinyin, limit the number of candidate characters presented in the candidate window.
   * Resolves an issue for Palm Desktop software in which the Command-Q keyboard shortcut would sometimes not quit the application unless it was pressed a second time.
   * Improves compatibility with Microsoft IntelliPoint mouse modifier clicking; that is, mouse buttons configured to act as a Control-click or Command-click, for example.
-  * Improves window scrolling when dragging an item into a window that&#8217;s viewed as a list, where not all of the list is visible.
+  * Improves window scrolling when dragging an item into a window that's viewed as a list, where not all of the list is visible.
   * Improves compatibility with Microsoft Word and Excel 2004, addressing an issue in which the application could stop responding for several seconds.
   * Addresses an issue in which cases and/or specific user conversion dictionaries could be disabled after upgrading to Tiger.
   * Addresses performance issues affecting three AppleScript commands: do shell script, system info, and delay.
   * The Core Data framework has been updated to improve relationship management issues, resolve issues with data migration, improve Undo and Redo commands, and improve insertion performance.
-  * Resolves a potential redraw issue in which an application window&#8217;s scroll bars could appear in the wrong place.
+  * Resolves a potential redraw issue in which an application window's scroll bars could appear in the wrong place.
   * Allows Apple Wireless Keyboards to work in single-user mode.
   * Addresses an issue in which high ASCII characters in a password could lead to a blue screen at startup, or prevent log in.
   * MS-DOS-formatted volumes, including the iPod Shuffle, perform better and consistently mount (become available) in the Finder.